Senate GOP ramps up investigations as Biden surges - KTVZ

 Senate Republicans are sharpening their investigations involving former Vice President Joe Biden and his son’s work at a Ukrainian energy company, just as the former vice president surges in the Democratic presidential race and reemerges as the front-runner for his party’s nomination.

+Senate Homeland Security and Governmental Affairs Chairman Ron Johnson, a Wisconsin Republican, allowed committee members to review classified documents Wednesday evening as part of his investigation and to answer any questions they might have ahead of his plans to subpoena a consultant for a US public affairs firm that worked with Burisma, the Ukrainian energy company where Hunter Biden served as a board member.
+Johnson has set a vote for next Wednesday on issuing the subpoena to the consultant, who has ties to the President’s personal attorney Rudy Giuliani.

+Johnson told CNN Wednesday evening that he thinks there are enough votes in the committee to issue the subpoena, although at least one Republican on the panel raised concerns that the investigation could appear political.

-While Republicans publicly insist their efforts have nothing to do with Biden’s campaign, and there is no evidence of wrongdoing involving Biden, they are using their powers in the Senate to look into a host of matters that they believe could shine negative light on the former vice president — and help President Donald Trump as the race heads into a crucial period.
+While Republicans publicly insist their efforts have nothing to do with Biden’s campaign, they are using their powers in the Senate to look into a host of matters that they believe could shine negative light on the former vice president — and help President Donald Trump as the race heads into a crucial period.
+Trump and his allies have repeatedly made unfounded and false claims to allege that the Bidens acted corruptly in Ukraine.

 The subpoena follows an effort from Johnson and Senate Finance Chairman Chuck Grassley, an Iowa Republican, to seek a host of records over the past several months from government agencies related to the Bidens, Burisma and Ukraine, including requests for documents to Secretary of State Mike Pompeo, Attorney General William Barr, the National Archives and the US Secret Service.
 Grassley has received records from the Treasury Department as part of the probe already, according to the Senate panel’s top Democrat.